lukewhyte/d3-scale-break/README.md

     .range([0, 100]);
 ```

-The `.scope` method denotes the percentage of the range that each subscale should occupy – in the above example it;s 50% for each domain.
+The `.scope` method denotes the percentage of the range that each subscale should occupy – in the above example it's 50% for each domain.
 You can denote gaps in the range with scope too, eg: `.scope([ [0, 0.2], [0.5, 1] ])`.

 The plugin wraps `d3-scale` and `d3-axis` and provides all the same methods and functionality (with a couple caveats [explained below](#exceptions)).